Positioning Your Business-9 Key Questions (936 Words)

 d.
 Ethics is a big consideration.
 Additionally, ethnic and cultural concerns are critical factors in today’s diverse society.
 Are you willing to “walk the extra mile” to understand and fulfill your diverse customers’ desires and needs?

 6. Who is my competition?
+What’s their positioning?

 Generally, any business that can pluck dollars from the pockets of your potential customers is absolutely your competition!
 Specific to your situation, who has similar products and/or service capabilities?
 Who is willing to make a stronger commitment to offering the greatest total value package?